 Explanation: The interviewer is asking another technical question but in a back-handed manner.
 They are asking you to point out a negative aspect of the topic they are addressing.
 Be sure to stay positive when you answer this question.
 Going too negative will reflect poorly on you, even though you were asked to discuss shortcomings.

 Example: “A linear model has several drawbacks.
 First, it holds some strong assumptions that may not be true for the application being used.
-Also, it assumes a linear relationship, normality between the variable’s, minimal multicollinearity, and homoscedasticity.
-Also, a linear model cannot be used for discrete or binary outcomes.”
+It also assumes a linear relationship, normality between the variables, minimal multicollinearity, and homoscedasticity.
+In addition, a linear model cannot be used for discrete or binary outcomes.”

 Question: What steps do you take to deal with an unbalanced binary classification?

-Explanation: Yet another operational question asking you about how you react to a specific situation that may occur during a data analysis exercise.
+Explanation: This is yet another operational question asking how you react to a specific situation that may occur during a data analysis exercise.
 As an experienced data scientist, you should be able to answer this question easily.

 Example: “The most obvious way to deal with unbalanced binary classification is to consider the metrics you are using in your model.
 Some metrics will skew the results even though they are accurate.
-Another way is to increase the penalty for incorrectly classified and any minority class data.
-This will result in a better model than more accurate findings.
-Finally, you can oversample some of the minority class data or under-sample some of the majority class data, thereby balancing the classification.”
+Another way is to increase the penalty for incorrectly classified and any minority-class data.
+This will result in a better model with more accurate findings.
+Finally, you can oversample some of the minority-class data or undersample some of the majority-class data, thereby balancing the classification.”